opengisch/QField-docs/documentation/how-to/gnss.en.md

 Once the grid shift file is placed there, it is available in QField in the *Positioning settings* under *Vertical grid shift in use*.

-If you are using altitude correction and an external bluetooth connected antenna consider turning *Use orthometric altitude from device* off.
+If you are using altitude correction and an external positioning device is used, consider turning *Use orthometric altitude from device* off.

 The formats currently supported are:
  - GeoTIFF (.tif, .tiff)